yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/manage-multiple-environments/manage-multiple-environments.md

 You can use sharding to very quickly publish an API from a `development` system to `staging` or `live`, simply by changing the tags that are applied to an API definition.

-With Tyk Community and Tyk Pro, these clusters must all share the same Redis DB.
+With Tyk Community Edition and Tyk Pro, these clusters must all share the same Redis DB.

-If you are an Enterprise user, then you can go a step further and use the Tyk Multi Data Center Bridge to have full multi-DC, multi-zone cluster segmentation, and manage APIs in different segments across different database back-ends.
+If you are an Enterprise user, then you can go a step further and use the [Tyk Multi Data Center Bridge](/docs/tyk-multi-data-centre/) to have full multi-DC, multi-zone cluster segmentation, and manage APIs in different segments across different database back-ends.

 ### Analytics and Reporting